sevenlabs-hq/carbon/examples/jupiter-swap-postgres/README.md

 This example wires a Carbon pipeline that:

-1. Listens to Jupiter swap transactions on Solana mainnet using the `RpcTransactionCrawler` datasource.
+1. Listens to Jupiter swap transactions on Solana mainnet using either the `RpcTransactionCrawler` (default) or `RpcBlockCrawler` datasource.
 2. Decodes swap instructions with `carbon-jupiter-swap-decoder`.
 3. Persists a structured view of each swap and its route metadata into Postgres using sqlx migrations.